al3xisrobles/user-space-packet-filter/README.md

 In a standard setup, these two processes would be scheduled separately by the OS, which could introduce context switches.
 However, in ultra-low-latency environments like HFT, we pin them to specific CPU cores and use polling to minimize OS intervention.

-By developing this project, I explore how modern OS and hardware features can be leveraged to build ultra-low-latency trading infrastructure—a critical component of competitive HFT strategies.

 ---

 ## Methods